GetSocial

 How many times growing up did I wonder what rich people did to make themselves “better” than the rest?
 Well, plenty of times, but not at first.

 In truth, anybody who is rich, who wasn’t born into it, but worked (hard) for it – understood one thing: PROFITS.
-If they were running a business (most do), they couldn’t brag for long about multiple millions in revenue from their businesses – unless they could show profit.
+If they are building, buying or running a business (most do), they will not brag about millions in revenue from their businesses – unless they could show a profit.

 No wonder people get mad at corporations who seem to fire people at will, and leave folks jobless.
 It’s not pretty.
 And, with the economy shaking in its boots still, people want good news.
 And, the government gets involved.